Woods plays final round at Torrey Pines unaware of friend Bryant's death

 Woods, a lifelong Lakers fan, emerged about five minutes later and briefly signed autographs before speaking with the media.

-“Joey realised that I was locked into trying to (win and) didn’t want to distract me with this type of news,” Woods told reporters.
+“Joey realized that I was locked into trying to (win and) didn’t want to distract me with this type of news,” Woods told reporters.

 “I didn’t really understand why people in the gallery were saying ‘Do it for Mamba’ but now I understand.”